-What Is The Depressor Labii Inferioris?
+What Is the Depressor Labii Inferioris?

-Mild cases of Bell's palsy may not require treatment, notes the NINDS, though a doctor may recommend medications or therapeutic treatments.
-A doctor may take MRI or CT scans to diagnose the cause of facial paralysis if there's a possibility the patient has a tumor, according to the University of California San Francisco.
+Dental professionals can help diagnose and treat problems that result in facial paralysis or the loss of muscle function.
+Mild cases of Bell's palsy may not require treatment, though a doctor may recommend medications like an oral steroid or therapeutic treatments for more severe cases.
+They may also recommend MRI or CT scans to diagnose the cause of facial paralysis if there's a possibility that a tumor is to blame.